 Banks and fintech payment providers who have incorporated location-based authentication based on a mobile phone’s GPS data include PayPal’s Venmo, Velmie, Temenos, MasterCard and Visa.
 Visa developed a Geolocation Services, which was an opt-in technology that integrated into the bank’s mobile apps and enabled the company to match the location of a card transaction with the location of the user’s phone.

-Velmie, a financial technology provider, is one of the few fintech solutions providers that has recognized the importance of using location-based security technology to protect customers making use of mobile payments solutions.
+Velmie, a cloud banking technology provider, is one of the few fintech solutions providers that has recognized the importance of using location-based security technology to protect customers making use of mobile payments solutions.
 As such, it has integrated mobile GPS data gathering into its white-label mobile wallets to safeguard customers from fraud and other security risks when making payment and other financial transactions via mobile wallets.
 The primary benefit of adding an additional contextual layer of location-based security to mobile phone-based financial services is the level of comfort it will give customers considering whether or not to make payments and transactions on their mobile phone.